 Read More

-9. Seek Out Water at Nymphs Dell
+9. Nymphs Dell

-Location – Wentworth Falls, Blue Mountains
+Location: Wentworth Falls, Blue Mountains

 This quiet pool and series of waterfalls is only a short drive into the Blue Mountains, but you’ll feel like you’ve entered another world.
 Bring a book and spend the day down here.